 In a larger application, the form for submitting articles would probably become its own component.
-However, having the form be its own component makes the data passing more complex, so we're going to simplify in this chapter and only have two components.
+However, having the form be its own component makes the data passing more complex, so we're going to simplify in this chapter and have only two components.

-For now, we'll just make two components, but we'll learn how to deal with more sophisticated data architectures in later chapters of this book.
+For now two components will work fine, but we'll learn how to deal with more sophisticated data architectures in later chapters of this book.

-But first thing's first, let's generate a new application by running the same ng new command we ran before to create a new application passing it the name of the app we want to create (here, we'll create an application called angular2_reddit):
+But first thing's first, let's generate a new application by running the same ng new command we ran before to create a new application passing it the name of the app we want to create (here, we'll create an application called angular-reddit):

-1 ng new angular2_reddit
+1 ng new angular-reddit